Undoing Font Book

 How disabled fonts are handled in Font Book 2.0 under Tiger

-Tiger introduces a number of font-related changes, including Font Book version 2 (Font Book 2.0).
-In particular, the handling of disabled fonts has changed considerably.
+Tiger included a number of font-related changes, including Font Book version 2 (Font Book 2.0).
+In particular, the handling of disabled fonts changed considerably:

 • Information concerning fonts disabled with Font Book 2.0 is saved in your font cache.